 Key benefits of wrap-up codes

-- Nowadays, an advanced contact center software would provide all the information about a particular customer calling in, to the agent, as soon as the call is connected to him/her.
+Nowadays, an advanced call center software would provide all the information about a particular customer calling in, to the agent, as soon as the call is connected to him/her.
 However, this does not mean that the agent will have ample time to go through the customer records.
 Within a minute or two, the agent should be able to go through the customer’s call history.
 Without the wrap-up codes, the agents will have to read through the notes, and this would definitely take a lot of time.
 Putting a customer on hold to go through the notes is not an ideal or a practical practice.
 If the customer is already frustrated, this will only aggravate him/her more.
 Wrap-up codes will give the agent a good idea about that is happening with a customer’s account, and without wasting any time, he/she will be able to get on with resolving the customer’s issue.

 - In a contact center, it is not ideal for the agents to be in the ‘not ready’ status, especially when there is a high call flow.
 This would negatively impact the productivity of the agent, as well as that of the contact center.
 Wrap-codes allows the agents to just select an action from the drop-down menu and move on to the next call.